deepanshhuuu/frtproject/README.md

 # frtproject

-Final Future Ready Talent(FRT) Project
+Final Future Ready Talent(FRT) Project.
 An E-Learning platform that provides free as well as premium certified courses at an affordable price.

 Core Azure services used in my project are :